The iPhone 8 rumour mill is heating up, particularly in light of the fact that 2017 is the 10th anniversary of the launch of the iPhone.

 Mac Otakara claims "the possibility is great" that earlier leaked images are "the real thing", and even went on to claim that the next iPhone could be as thin as 6.1mm, although there was no source provided for this information.

-An image render and concept by Marek Weidlich shows us what the iPhone might look like if it were to have no bezels.
-The conceptual idea looks great and would show that Apple is still innovating in the smartphone space.
+An image render by Marek Weidlich shows us what the iPhone might look like if it had no bezels:

 Macworld poll - What do you want from your future iPhone?